jgreener64/phd_thesis/README.md

 - Modelled cyclin structure and PPI from Phyre and others
 - Flowchart of virtual screening procedure?
 - Structures of compounds
-- Excel details of compounds as table
+- Excel details of compounds as table, and stuff from SwissADME
 - Experimental stuff, e.g. FRET mechanism

 Conclusion: